barumau/pandunia/eng/G-N.md

 Pandunia nouns have the same form in singular (when there is one) and plural (when there is more than one).
+So every noun is inherently singular and plural, and context determines the intended meaning.

-Therefore all Pandunia nouns are like the English words _sheep_, _deer_ and _fish_, which also have only one form though they can refer to one or many things.
+One could say that all Pandunia nouns are like the English words _sheep_, _deer_ and _fish_, which also have only one form though they can refer to one or many things.

+One can use simple nouns to make general statements about things in general, without indicating a specific group or number.

+*singa es dai mau.*
+– The lion is a large cat.
+*fem es latif.*
+– Women are nice.

 In Pandunia, the number is indicated only when it matters and when it is new information.
 It is done simply by inserting a number or a quantity word before the noun.